Neural Part Priors: Learning to Optimize Part-Based Object Completion in RGB-D Scans: Method

 We first train our latent part and shape spaces on per-category on the synthetic PartNet~\cite{mo2019partnet} dataset.
 We then train the projection mapping into the learned part and shape spaces as well as the part segmentation.
 This is first pre-trained on synthetic PartNet data using virtually scanned incomplete inputs to take advantage of the large amount of synthetic data.
 To apply to real-world observations, we then fine-tune the projections and part segmentation on ScanNet~\cite{dai2017scannet} data using MLCVNet~\cite{xie2020mlcvnet} detections on train scenes.

-For test-time optimization, we optimize for part and shape codes using an Adam optimizer with learning rate of 3e-4 for 600 iterations.
-The learning rate is decreased by factor of 10 after 300 iterations.
-To enable more flexibility to capture input details, we enable optimization of the decoder weights for parts and shape after 400 iterations.
-Optimization for each part takes $\approx 90$ seconds.
+In test time, we optimize for part and shape codes using an Adam optimizer with learning rate of 3e-4 for 300 iterations and 3e-5 for the next 300 iterations.
+To enable more flexibility to capture input details, we optimize the decoder weights for parts and shape after 400 iterations.
+Optimization for each part takes $\approx 25$ seconds.
 For further implementation and training details, we refer to the supplemental.